What is Red Light Therapy? Your Complete Guide

 - Photonic simulation

-Most prominently, red LED devices are at-home anti-aging skin care treatments.
+Most prominently, red LED devices are at-home anti-aging skincare treatments.

 How Does Red Light Therapy Work and What Does it Do?

 It’s not only customers and influencers who appreciate red light therapy.
 Doctors and scientists also vouch for the treatment.
 The following scientific research studies support the efficacy of red light therapy for clinical skin treatments.

 A study out of the Medical College of Wisconsin showed increases in growth of 155-171% of normal human skin cells in a lab.
-The same researchers that Navy SEALs experienced significantly faster healing of musculoskeletal training injuries by using LED light therapies.
+The same researchers reported that Navy SEALs experienced significantly faster healing of musculoskeletal training injuries using LED light therapies.

 This study shows that handheld LED light devices can be just as effective as professional treatments at improving the appearance of the skin.
 Of course, the best evidence is your own.
 Many customers start with a small device and work up to larger devices as they become convinced of red light therapy’s potential for their skin.

 What are the Benefits of Red Light Therapy?